xray-imaging/DMagic/docs/source/usage.rst

-        daq-stop     Stop all running file transfers for the current experiment add-user     Add users to an existing DM experiment by badge number remove-user  Remove users from an existing DM experiment by badge number
+        daq-stop     Stop all running file transfers for the current experiment add-user     Add users to an existing DM experiment by badge number remove-user  Remove users from an existing DM experiment by badge number list-users   List all users with access to a DM experiment